- Get a taste of Lisbon's up-and-coming districts like Alfama and Bairro Alto

-After breakfast today, you'll check-out and meet your transfer to the fairytale village of Sintra situated in the forested foothills near the Lisbon.
+After breakfast today, you'll check out and meet your transfer to the fairy tale village of Sintra, situated in the forested foothills near Lisbon.

-Upon arrival, check into your hotel and then enjoy free time to explore some of Portugal's best castles, historical mansions, and royal palaces on your own.
-You'll quickly learn why this UNESCO World Heritage Site is considered one of the most beautiful, magical, and romantic places in Europe.
+Upon arrival, check into your hotel and then enjoy free time to explore some of Portugal's best castles, historic mansions, and royal palaces on your own.
+You'll quickly learn why this UNESCO World Heritage Site is considered one of the most beautiful and romantic places in Europe.

 Perhaps you'll want to start with a visit to the Royal Pena National Palace, built on the ruins of an old 16th-century monastery with breathtaking views.
 You can also head to the quieter, lesser-visited area of Sintra (the west part of the village) for a chance to visit The Cork Convent of Capuchos—a stunning place, surrounded by nature, built 500 years ago for the Capuchin monks/friars.